 So, what can we do to feed a starter less frequently?

 – Increase the size or the feeds

-Increase the ratio of flour and water to starter when refreshing.
+Increase the ratio of flour and water to the starter when refreshing.
 This will extend the amount of time it takes for the starter to peak.
 This is a great way to feed your starter less often.
-A 1:5:5 ratio of starter, flour and water can result in a twice or sometimes singular daily feedings.
+A 1:5:5 ratio of starter, flour and water can result in twice or sometimes singular daily feedings.

 – Lower the hydration of the starter